roualdes/bridgestan/docs/internals/ffi.rst

 Output Streams
 ______________

-Output from the C++ code cannot easily be captured in the higher-level language.
+Printed output from the C++ code cannot easily be captured in the higher-level language.
 This is particularly relevant for error messaging, which is printed to the standard error output ``stderr`` from C++.
 This does *not* , for example, correspond to the ``sys.stderr`` stream available from Python.